LukeGrahamLandry/franca/README.md

 A programing language understandable by one person.
 That may be interpreted as "any person will be able to understand it" or "one specific person is able to understand it", at your option.
+A language for small teams.
+An experiment in non-defensive design.

 ## Features